matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 This tutorial will serve as an example of how to implement interaction between an L1 and an L2 contract.
 The following functionality will be implemented:

-- There will be a counter smart contract deployed on zkSync, which will store a number that can be incremented by one at a time.
+- There will be a counter smart contract deployed on zkSync, which will store a number that can be incremented by calling the `increment` method.
-- The will be a governance smart contract on layer 1, which will have the priviledge to increment a counter on zkSync.
+- There will be a governance smart contract on layer 1, which will have the privilege to increment a counter on zkSync.

 ## Preliminaries